dhmlau/loopback4-authentication-app/instructions-auth-infrastructure.md

-## Stage 1: Setting up the minimal infrastructure for authentication
+# Part 1: Setting up the minimal infrastructure for authentication

+## Overview

+This part of the tutorial set up the minimal infrastructure for adding authentication to a LoopBack application.

+## Install the required LoopBack modules

 First, ensure you have the necessary packages installed: